Adambräu & Ansitz Windegg

 Worth knowing

-Welzenbacher's buildings were placed under a preservation order in 1996.
-The former refrigerated ship was rather carelessly converted into an office block and lost its distinctive appearance.
-The brewhouse, on the other hand, was carefully renovated in 2005.
-Rainer Köberl and his team from aut.architektur und tirol attached particular importance to the character of the former industrial facility, both inside and out, which is now home to the University of Innsbruck's Archive for Architecture.
-In keeping with the spirit of his planner, the concept of Form follows function and the special style of the White Tyrolean Modernism built.
-The ADAMBRÄU lettering on the façade facing Südbahnstraße, which is otherwise not very pretty, is a reminder of the building's history.
-In the Windegg residence, you can admire the Gothic vaults from the 15th century over a game of billiards.
+Welzenbacher’s modern buildings were placed under historic protection in 1996.
+The former cooling hall was unfortunately converted into office space without much sensitivity, losing much of its distinctive character.
+The brewhouse, by contrast, was carefully restored in 2005.
+Rainer Köberl and his team from aut.architektur und tirol placed great value on preserving the industrial identity of the space, both inside and out.
+Today, the University of Innsbruck’s Archive for Architecture is housed in the historic brewhouse.
+True to Welzenbacher’s vision, the renovation embraces form follows function and the unique aesthetics of White Tyrolean Modernism.
+On the otherwise unremarkable Südbahnstraße, the ADAMBRÄU signage on the façade still recalls the building’s history.
+In the former Ansitz Windegg, visitors can admire the 15th‑century Gothic vaults while enjoying a game of billiards.

 Franz Baumann and Tyrolean modernism